N-Wouda/Slides/slides/msc_thesis/msc_thesis.md

 Here we vary individual parameters w.r.t. their baseline parameter levels.

-TODO
+Observations: (**in presentation)**
+- Explain baselines
+- Discuss the important parameters (see slide).

 There's also a two-way sensitivity plot (where we study the interaction of two parameter level changes at the same time), but that is nearly impossible to read from a slide.
 So for that thing you'll have to read my thesis :).

+In terms of content, this is the end of the presentation and I'll now wrap up.

 ---

 # Conclusion

 - Construct electrolysers on land, or on artificial islands
-- Existing gas platforms have no (serious) place in the green hydrogen production chain
+- Existing gas platforms have no place in the green hydrogen production chain
-- At the national scale, robustness is cheap (+5% cost on average, for a service level around 98-99%)
+- At scale robust solutions are cheap (+20% cost for a service level around 98-99%)
 - Green hydrogen can be produced today at costs around €4-4.5/kg
 - Costs are sensitive to
   - Capital costs
   - Electrolyser efficiencies
   - Wind capacity factors

-  But these are all steadily improving!
+  (these are all steadily improving!)

 Note: